This Day In Writing History

 John Milton, best known for his classic epic poem Paradise Lost (1667), was only twenty-five years old when he wrote Comus.
 The music was composed by Henry Lawes, who co-starred as The Attendant Spirit.

-Meanwhile, The Lady's brothers, who are searching for her, encounter The Attendant Spirit - an angel in the form of a shepherd who has been sent to help The Lady.
+Meanwhile, her brothers, who are searching for her, encounter The Attendant Spirit - an angel in the form of a shepherd who has been sent to help The Lady.
 He tells her brothers how to defeat Comus, and all three of them set off to save her.

 Mortals that would follow me,